sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

       vagrant up

-Deploying an Application on the First Host
+Deploying an Application on the First Node
 ==========================================

-You will now have the client installed on your local machine, and two instances of Flocker, each on a different host.
+You will now have the client installed on your local machine, and two instances of Flocker, each on a different node.
-The next step is to create two Docker containers on one of the hosts.
+The next step is to create two Docker containers on one of the nodes.
 One container has a Python web application and the other has a Redis server, which stores its data on a volume.

 Now you can try our simple tutorial: a Python web application and a Redis server.